 At Culver, we believe that belonging is an essential element in building a community in which each individual can bring their full potential.
 People can only invest in a community when they feel encouraged to engage the core of their identity and values.
-We serve the community by facilitating discussions, hosting celebrations, and striving to cultivate a community where inclusion is imperative.
+We serve our students, faculty and staff by facilitating discussions, hosting celebrations, and striving to cultivate a culture of respect where inclusion is imperative.
 This is our guiding philosophy in fostering belonging for everyone who calls Culver home.

 Our community is expected to abide by our diversity statement: